sungpilpaek/flask_restful/README.md

 Welcome to my Github portfolio!

 Just like many other developers, I certainly like to express myself by showing how I code and refactor modules.
 In our world, an ability to write clean, testable, and maintainable code is undoubtedly one of the most important fundamentals to possess.
 Hence, I would like to display one of my projects implemented in Python and flask_restful.
-It starts with running a web application in localhost.
-With client's HTTP requests, the web app performs CRUD transactions and returns data if needed.

 Please note that this document is written based on Windows.